daigotanaka/daigotanaka.github.io/over-the-inertia-towards-data-democratization.md

 If you happened to experience the same pain my friend shared with me, please go ahead and read the rest.*

-I joined FiveStars over five and half years ago as one of the founding engineers.
+I joined FiveStars as one of the founding engineers over five and half years ago.
 FiveStars is now the leader of customer relationship management for small and mid-size retail stores in the USA.
 The company raised 105 million dollars and serving over 10,000 merchants and their 30 million customers.

 We now have a **Data Lake** where our entire data, varying from Salesforce to user events, is **extracted** and poured in.
 The data in the lake is curated,